High emotions at pro-EU rally in Warsaw

 "We remind you that membership of the European Union goes hand in hand with a complete and unconditional adherence to common values and rules ...
 This is not simply a moral commitment.
 It is also a legal commitment," the French and German foreign ministers said.

-But for his part, Hungary's right-wing ruler, prime minister Viktor Orbán, backed PiS, highlighting that the EU's rule-of-law problem was bigger than just Poland.
+But for his part, Hungary's right-wing ruler, prime minister Viktor Orbán backed PiS, highlighting that the EU's rule-of-law problem was bigger than just Poland.

 The EU had to "respect member states' sovereignty" Orbán said in a special decree on Saturday.
 "The primacy of EU law can only apply in those areas where the EU has powers," he added.